An inspiring, rich and extensive story of family and manufacturing...

 In 1982, Superior Die Set underwent massive foundational change and factory construction.
 Expanding to accommodate the new market entry in the Mold Base Division.
 Superior stayed true to their core values as they continued to expand their offerings and capabilities.

-In 1988, Casimir S. Janiszewski took over his father Casimir H.’s role as CEO and President of Superior Die Set.
+In 1988, Casimir S. Janiszewski (oldest son) took over his father Casimir H.’s role as CEO and President of Superior Die Set.
 As a passionate proponent of Polish heritage, Casimir S. had a burning ambition to visit post-communist Poland and find a suitable Polish components supplier to support their production back in Wisconsin.
 In 1993, his dream became a reality when Superior Die Set acquired FCPK “Fabryka Części Precyzyjnych Kazimierz (Kasimir’s Precision Components Factory)” Bytów.

 In the early 90’s, Superior Die Set made huge strides for process improvements by expanding the building to the northwest to include a larger engineering facility.
 Additionally, in 1993, Superior continued to rise in the Mold Base industry by obtaining exclusive rights to distribute the Slide Locks.